-- In 2014, 23,038 restricted stock units were granted under the program to our senior management.
-No restricted stock units were granted under the program to a member of the Executive Board of Management. - 2.
+- In 2015, 122,024 restricted stock units were granted under the program to our senior management.
+No restricted stock units were granted under the program to members of the Executive Board of Management. - 2.
 A program allowing for the exceptional offer of restricted stock units to certain members of senior management at the discretion of the Remuneration Committee of Anheuser-Busch InBev as a long-term retention incentive for key managers of the company.

 Members of senior management eligible to receive a grant under the program receive 2 series of restricted stock units.
-The first half of the restricted stock units vest after five years.
-The second half of the restricted stock units vest after 10 years.
+The first half of the restricted stock units vest after 10 years.
 In case of termination of service before the vesting date, special forfeiture rules apply.

-- In 2014, 181,264 restricted stock units were granted under the program to our management.
-No restricted stock units were granted under the program to a member of the Executive Board of Management. - 3.
+- $In 2015, 212, 080 \, restricted \, stock \, units \, were \, granted \, under \, the \, program \, to \, our \, management. \, No \, restricted \, stock \, units \, were \, granted \, under \, the \, program \, to \, members \, of \, the \, Executive \, Board \, of \, Management.$ - 3.
 A program allowing certain employees to purchase company shares at a discount aimed as a long-term retention incentive for (i) high-potential employees of the company, who are at a mid-manager level ("People bet share purchase program") or (ii) for newly hired employees.
 The voluntary investment in company shares leads to the grant of 3 matching shares for each share invested.
 The discount and matching shares are granted in the form of restricted stock units which vest after 5 years.
 In case of termination before the vesting date, special forfeiture rules apply.

-In 2014, our employees purchased 5,063 shares under the program.
+In 2015, our employees purchased 6,223 shares under the program.
 No member of the Executive Board of Management participated in the program.